FriendsOfEpub/Blitz/Blitz_framework/blitz-doc.md

 ### Break

-This files contains mixins for page-breaks.
+This file contains mixins for page-breaks.
 Those mixins are output as classes by default.

 - `.break-before`
 - `.break-after`